 9. Stroller Frame – I didn’t even know these existed before I got pregnant.
 I stumbled upon them while working on my registry.
 They seemed cool, but I figured I wouldn’t need one since my infant seat snapped into my regular stroller.
 Why would I need two?
 I’ll tell you why!
 For starters the stroller frame is not only smaller, but super lightweight.
 It is way easier to take this in and out of my trunk than a traditional stroller.
 It’s also more maneuverable, so pushing it through a crowded shopping center is less of a danger to sales racks and other people’s shins.
 And the thing that really sold it for me . . . the bottom basket.
 Yes, my regular stroller has one, but in order to snap in the car seat, the stroller seat has to be reclined all the way back, which then blocks the basket and renders it useless.
 Not OK!
 So, while you’ll need a big kid stroller at some point, a stroller frame is the way to go in the beginning.
 As long as your baby fits in the infant car seat, you can use the stroller frame.
 You’ll thank me.
 Promise!

 10. Baby Monitor – What list of baby essentials is complete without a baby monitor?
 A definite MUST!
 We chose a video monitor because we like to let Emma try and soothe herself.
 A video monitor lets us check to see if she really needs us, or if she’s just fussing a little bit.
-Hubby and I have this one from Summer Infant.
-It is awesome!
-The video is nice and clear as is the sound.
-Plus, you can adjust where the camera is pointed right from the touch screen pad.
-And you can always purchase and add more cameras to the same control pad, which will come in handy whenever we get around to baby #2.
+We purchased one that has the option of adding more cameras to the same control pad, which will come in handy whenever we get around to baby #2.